operator-framework/java-operator-plugins/docs/tutorial.md

 operator-sdk init --plugins quarkus --domain example.com --project-name memcached-quarkus-operator
 ```

-**Note**

-Please do not commit this code to github immediately after `init` command.
-This command only generates empty directory structure and Github does not accept empty directory.

 #### A note on dependency management

 `operator-sdk init` generates `pom.xml` file.
 This file contains all the dependencies required to run the operator.